deis/workflow/src/understanding-deis/concepts.md

 [Helm][helm].
 So operators familiar with Kubernetes will feel right at home running Workflow.

-For a detailed overview of Workflow components, see our [component][] break down.
+For a detailed overview of Workflow components, see our [component][components] break down.

 ## Docker